strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 **LS** - View the contents of your current directory with _ls_: `ls`.
 You can view a long-form list with `ls -l` or view hidden files with `ls -a`.

 **TOUCH** - You can create a file using _touch_: `touch file` and then type `ls` again to view it.
-If you type `touch file` again, the updated datetime for that file will be updated to the time you touched it.
+If you type `touch file` again, the date/time modified for that file will be updated to the time you touched it.

 **ECHO** - Start interacting with the terminal by printing to standard output using _echo_: `echo "Hello"`